php-fig/fig-standards/proposed/http-message.md

     public function getPort();

     /**
-     * Retrieve the path segment of the URI.
+     * Retrieve the path component of the URI.
      *
      * This method MUST return a string; if no path is present it MUST return
      * the string "/".
      *
-     * @return string The path segment of the URI.
+     * @return string The path component of the URI.
      */
     public function getPath();